ascendantaditya/SolidityBootcamp/README.md

 - **Approve Spending**: Use the `approve` function to approve another address to spend DVLPR tokens on your behalf.
 - **Transfer Tokens From**: Use the `transferFrom` function to transfer DVLPR tokens from another address where you have been approved to spend tokens.

+## Web3 and Decentralized Ecosystems

+The concept of Web3 is a paradigm shift in the way we perceive and interact with the internet.
+It introduces the idea of a permissionless web, where decentralized networks run agreements and code, ensuring censorship resistance and promoting user ownership.

+### Web1: The Static Web

+Web1, also known as the "read-only web," refers to the early days of the internet when websites consisted mostly of static content.
+Users could view information but had limited ability to interact or contribute.

+### Web2: The Dynamic Web

+Web2, the "read-write web," emerged with the rise of social media, e-commerce, and interactive web applications.
+However, it is characterized by centralized platforms where companies control user data and run agreements on their servers.

+### Web3: The Permissionless Web

+Web3 represents the next evolution, introducing the concept of a permissionless web with dynamic content.
+Decentralized networks, powered by blockchain technology and smart contracts, enable users to interact directly without intermediaries.
+In Web3, users own their data and participate in user-owned ecosystems, where protocols are collectively owned and governed.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.